akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 ## Add one or several records of an entity to a product _(EE only)_

-If you have added a « reference entity multiple link » or a « reference entity simple link » attribute to your family, then you can add a link to one or several records of the entity to your product.
+If you have added a `reference entity multiple links` or a `reference entity simple link` attribute to your family, then you can add a link to one or several records of the entity to your product.

 It's very simple:
 1. Click on the field of the "**reference entity multiple link**" or "**reference entity simple link**" attribute.